doughtmw/surgeon-assist-net/README.md

 - Build and deploy the `.sln` to the HoloLens 2.
 An on-screen text window will output information as to the current model prediction label, prediction probability, and inference time
   - Alternatively, the included `.appx` package can be installed directly to the HoloLens 2 device using the device portal
   - `.appx` is located in the `unity-sandbox/HoloLens2-Machine-Learning/Builds/WSAPlayer/AppPackages/HoloLens-2-Machine-Learning/HoloLens-2-Machine-Learning_1.0.1.0_ARM_Test/` folder
-- The below image was recorded using the HoloLens 2 Device Portal capture window while viewing Video 41 of the Cholec80 dataset and using the `b0_lite_1.onnx` model for inference
+- The below image was recorded using the HoloLens 2 Device Portal capture window while viewing Video 41 of the Cholec80 dataset (~35 seconds in) and using the `b0_lite_1.onnx` model for inference

 ![](unity-sandbox/HoloLens2-Machine-Learning/cholec80_vid41_HoloLens.png)